 Ideas in a room

-Making this series I was influenced by early narrative paintings, especially the Master of the Osservanza from 15th century Sienna and X-Men comic books.
+Making this series I was influenced by the Surrealists and the early narrative paintings of the Master of the Osservanza from 15th century Sienna.
 After finishing each piece, the room is cleared, re-painted and a new search for objects begins.